 Figure 13.3 Left: Five example models of the reionization history.
-Models 1-3 are normalized to have $\tau{\rm es}=0.17$, while models 4 and 5 have $\tau{\rm es}=0.14$ and 0.23, respectively.
+Models 1-3 are normalized to have $\tau{\rm es} = 0.17$, while models 4 and 5 have $\tau{\rm es} = 0.14$ and 0.23, respectively.
 Note that all these values are well above the current best estimate.
 See text for a discussion of the input physics in these models.
 Right: CMB polarization power spectra for these five models (shown is the EE component, which includes scalar perturbations).
 All are normalized to have the same power at $\ell > 50$, where reionization has no significant effect.
 The bold dashed, dashed, and solid lines correspond to models 1-3; the last has cosmic variance error bars attached.
 The light solid lines represent models 4-5, while the light dashed lines show best-fit polarization spectra for instantaneous reionization models.
 Holder, G., & Haiman, Z., Astrophys.
 J. 595, 13 (2003).
-Reproduced by permission of the AAS.
+Reproduced with permission of the American Astronomical Society.

 simple prescriptions for the physics of the first galaxies, but their particular physical assumptions are not important for our purposes; they simply provide a set of contrasting reionization histories to gauge its effects on the shape and amplitude of the polarization power.
-Models 1-3 hold $\tau{\rm es}=0.17$ but vary $\bar{x}i(z)$.
+Models 1-3 hold $\tau{\rm es} = 0.17$ but vary $\bar{x}i(z)$.
 Models 4 and 5 show larger and smaller overall optical depths (of 0.23 and 0.14, respectively).
 Note that all these values are considerably larger than the current best estimate from WMAP but are shown here only to illustrate the dependence of the polarization signal on the reionization history.

 The right panel shows the corresponding power spectra of the polarization anisotropies (in detail, it shows the EE, or scalar, component, which contains most of the contributions from reionization).
-Models 1-3 have similar amplitudes but different shapes, particularly around the trough at $\ell \sim 20$ -30; the error bars, which give the ideal cosmic variance errors, show that these models can at least in principle be separated at high confidence.
-It is much easier to separate models with different optical depths: models 4 and 5 are shown by the top and bottom solid lines.
-Here we can also see the effect of $\bar{x}i(z)$ on the power spectrum: the light dashed lines show the best-fit instantaneous reionization iModel 3 in particular is physically implausible, because a nonmonotonic $\bar{x}i(z)$ requires very strong, instantaneous feedback to suppress galaxy formation.
+Models 1-3 (shown by the dark lines have similar amplitudes but different shapes, particularly around the trough at $\ell \sim 20-30$; the error bars, which give the ideal cosmic variance errors, show that these models can at least in principle be separated at high confidence.
+It is much easier to separate models with different optical depths: models 4 and 5 are shown by the light solid lines.
+Here we can also see the iModel 3 in particular is physically implausible, because a nonmonotonic $\bar{x}i(z)$ requires very strong, instantaneous feedback to suppress galaxy formation.